tallforasmurf/CoBro/README.md

 COBRO: A Comics Browser
 =======================

-CoBro is a very simple web browser designed to store and display a list of web comics.
+CoBro is a simple web browser designed to store and display a list of web comics.
 It shows the user which comics have been updated since they were last viewed.
 In general its aim is to make it quick and simple to enjoy one's daily comics.